LucDupAtGitHub/PDBP/README.md

 ###  `functionProgram`

 The simplest program instance one can probably think of is the *function* instance.
 Let's first define a type alias.
-This not nexessary, but we do it to for uniformity reasons because other program instances make use of similar type aliases.
+This not nexessary, but we do it to for uniformity reasons because other program instances use similar type aliases.

 ```scala
 package pdbp.types.function